casangi/sirius/README.md

 ```sh
 pip install -e .[docs]
 ```
-The complete dependency versions fixed to a given release are frozen using `pip freeze > requirements-dev.txt`.
+The complete dependency versions fixed to a given release are frozen using `pip list --format=freeze > requirements-dev.txt`.

 It is also possible to download directly from the requirements files using `pip install -r requirements.txt` or `pip install -r requirements-dev.txt`, just be aware that it might not be confirmed to be compatible with bleeding edge development between release tags.